django-commons/controls/README.md

 - [ ] Confirm who will be the admins and maintainers for the repository
 - [ ] Make sure the there are no teams `{repo-name}`, `{repo-name}-admins` and `{repo-name}-committers` in the Django Commons organization.
 Teams can be viewed [here][teams].
 The teams will be created by the terraform apply process.
+- [ ] Review with project-owner the newly created teams roles, as documented in [the membership repository][team-roles].
 - [ ] [Add repository owner to Django Commons as member](#new-member-playbook) (they'll be added to a team later)

 ### Transfer ownership in GitHub, test PyPI and PyPI.